Data Breaches: What Made Them Silent Killers [Updated 2023]

 We know that it is a heart-breaking and shattering thing to know that your personal data has been stolen.
 Thoughts of getting robbed, blackmailed, or exposed will run through your mind, and it is about to happen.
 But, you need to maintain your sanity as you are not alone in this.
 Many leading firms have also faced it.

-So, instead of crying about what has happened, one must try to mitigate the risk and prevent it from happening.
 This is what a prey of data breach must do soon after the attack.

 - Figure out what kind of attack has happened.
 Whether your personal information has been stolen or financial credentials have been compromised.